ParthMahadik/instagram_backend_API/Readme.md

 <br>

-A Meetings API made using GO-lang and mongoDB.
+An Instagram Backend API made using GO-lang and mongoDB.
 Tested using POSTMAN.
 API hosted locally on URL<br>

 ```ruby
 localhost:9000/